by Bruce Dunlavy

 Although the Democrats of the 1920s and beyond became increasingly less racist on a national level, the deal stayed in place for two more decades.
 It frayed a bit during the Franklin Roosevelt administration, and became scarcely sustainable in Harry Truman’s presidency – especially when Truman desegregated the USA’s military forces by executive order in 1948.
-That same year, the coalition fell apart when the Democratic National Convention installed a Civil Rights plank in its platform.
-The leader of the Southern Democrats, Gov. Strom Thurmond of South Carolina, led the South out of the party over that issue and ran for president on the States’ Rights Party ticket, winning four Deep-South States.
+Just two weeks earlier, the coalition had fallen apart at the Democratic National Convention when the party installed a Civil Rights plank in its platform.
+The leader of the Southern Democrats, Gov. Strom Thurmond of South Carolina, led the South out over that issue and ran for president on the States’ Rights Party ticket, winning four Deep-South States.
 Thurmond made it clear that he would not support the Democrats’ “anti-segregation, anti-lynching” stance.
 You can listen to what he then said here.

 The recording is not clear on one word, but it is usually transcribed thus: “I want to tell you, ladies and gentlemen, that there’s not enough troops in the army to force the Southern people to break down segregation and admit the Negro race into our theaters, into our swimming pools, into our homes, and into our churches.”
 (Since the Old South pronunciation of the then-acceptable word Negro was “Nigra,” it is uncertain whether he used that word or “n****r,” but he is generally given the benefit of the doubt.)